Romans 5:12-21

 Where Adam’s trespass brought condemnation and death, Christ’s obedience brings justification and reigning life, and grace abounds beyond sin.

-12 Therefore as sin entered into the world through one man, and death through sin; so death passed to all men, because all sinned.
+12 Therefore, just as sin entered the world through one man, and death through sin, so also death was passed on to all men, because all sinned.

-13 For until the law, sin was in the world; but sin is not charged when there is no law.
+13 For sin was in the world before the law was given; but sin is not taken into account when there is no law.

-14 Nevertheless death reigned from Adam until Moses, even over those whose sins weren’t like Adam’s disobedience, who is a foreshadowing of him who was to come.
+14 Nevertheless, death reigned from Adam until Moses, even over those who did not sin in the way that Adam transgressed.
+He is a pattern of the One to come.

-15 But the free gift isn’t like the trespass.
-For if by the trespass of the one the many died, much more did the grace of God, and the gift by the grace of the one man, Jesus Christ, abound to the many.
+15 But the gift is not like the trespass.
+For if the many died by the trespass of the one man, how much more did God’s grace and the gift that came by the grace of the one man, Jesus Christ, abound to the many!

-17 For if by the trespass of the one, death reigned through the one; so much more will those who receive the abundance of grace and of the gift of righteousness reign in life through the one, Jesus Christ.
+17 For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive the abundance of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!

-19 For as through the one man’s disobedience many were made sinners, even so through the obedience of the one, many will be made righteous.
+19 For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.

-20 The law came in that the trespass might abound; but where sin abounded, grace abounded more exceedingly;
+20 The law came in so that the trespass would increase; but where sin increased, grace increased all the more,

-21 that as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.
+21 so that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.

 Where Adam’s trespass brought condemnation and death, Christ’s obedience brings justification and reigning life, and grace abounds beyond sin.